Summer is over, time to take stock

 Even though I am not actively using freelance websites anymore, I shall keep my profiles on upwork and Fiverr – it’s all about web presence.

-I read that most of the time translation projects find you (around 80%), rather than you having to look for them; I can happily confirm this.
+I’ve read that most of the time translation projects find you (around 80%), rather than you having to look for them.
+I can happily confirm this.
 It was also mentioned that a distinct niche or specialisation would be useful to stand out.
 Interestingly, and without promoting this, the fact that I am Swiss German helped me land a few assignments.
-I always emphasise that Swiss German is merely a spoken language; when we write, we use High German – ok, a Swiss variant of High German.
+Although I always emphasise that Swiss German is not a language but merely a spoken dialect.
+The written language in Switzerland is High German – ok, a Swiss variant of High German.
 This, however, was the exact requirement of the client.
 I shall not disagree.

-A new seed was planted in my brain when the above-mentioned Cancer Clinic asked me if I would be interested in writing medical content.
-I have seen Medical Writing on the list of freelance careers for doctors who want to leave clinical practice but never seriously considered it, until now.
+A new seed was planted when the above-mentioned Cancer Clinic asked me if I would be interested in writing medical content.
+I have seen Medical Writing on the list of freelance careers for doctors who want to leave clinical practice but never seriously considered it.
 At the moment, I am spending time learning ‘how to improve my writing skills’ and looking into the practices of medical journalism and health blogging.
-Watch that space…
+I have a lot to learn, but watch that space…

 I have been flirting with the idea of getting SDL Trados, the top translation software, for a while.
 Since May my MacBook is ready for it and has VMware Fusion and Windows installed.
 Yesterday I downloaded Trados, and I am currently learning how to use it.
 As we are going into autumn and people are getting more industrious, and work tends to pick up – I am ready to join in and giving my freelancing best.